How the Building Block System for Audio Gear works

 About application agnostic hardware

-When you look at MPA Tiles and Blocks – all you see is just the tip of an iceberg.
+When you look at MPA Tiles and the Network of Things – all you see is just the tip of an iceberg.
 Hidden from view is a lot of complex software implementing the latest in advanced IT concepts, along with our own, decade-long R&D into network distributed audio solutions.
 Here is where the secret in the flexibility and versatility of our platform lies.
 Without the underlying software framework, a module system like the MPA Platform could not function.

 Conventional audio gear contains both hardware and software in the same box.
 These two components are so intertwined that neither of the two can easily be changed: conventional product is designed as fixed or static purpose.
 Such product is unlikely to function as anything other than what it was initially designed for.